Wynforth33/todo_list/README.md

 Description:
 Video is a walkthrough for "building a to-do list application from a simple design sketch, using HTML, CSS and JavaScript.
-This video was meant to introduce ... to DOM manipulation and Event handlers in JavaScript.
+This video was meant to introduce ... to DOM manipulation and Event handlers in JavaScript".

 // From Youtube presentation
 Code repository: https://github.com/themaxsandelin/todo